 Quick and easy Salted Caramel Apple Pie is a delicious spin on your favorite old fashioned Apple Pie recipe made with our tasty caramel sauce, and lightly salted with sea salt.
-Topped with a buttery, flaky pie crust, or with your favorite streusel topping, this homemade pie will make any Thanksgiving or Christmas dinner one to remember.
+Topped with a buttery and flaky pie crust, this homemade pie is our families go-to for the holidays.

 This is the perfect pie for Thanksgiving or Christmas holidays.
 It brings a fun variety to a family favorite pie.
 You can also make this recipe during apple season in the fall.

 Make this homemade pie with our delicious homemade caramel sauce.
 It's so easy to make, doesn't require a candy thermometer, and gives the pie a great consistency.

 - Double Pie Crust- make your favorite double pie crust, or if in a pinch, buy a store-bought double pie crust.

 - Apples-Use apples that won't breakdown when baked like Granny Smith or Honey Crisp apples.

 - Caramel Sauce- Make our delicious and easy homemade caramel sauce, or use your favorite store bought sauce like Ghirardelli or Smucker's brands.

 - Lemon Juice

 - Cornstarch- to help keep the filling thick and falling out of crust, cornstarch helps thicken the juices.

 - Sea Salt